kaic/halflife-monitoring/README.md

 - Open **Command Prompt as Administrator**
 - Run `TempBridge\install.bat`
 - The script copies `TempBridge.exe` to `%ProgramData%\TempBridge`, registers a Task Scheduler job under your user (highest privileges), and launches it hidden on every logon
-- As part of the install it executes `lodctr /r` + `winmgmt /resyncperf` to restore Windows performance counters (required for FPS readings)
 - During install we automatically run `Unblock-File` so SmartScreen should not prompt; if your AV flags it, allow it once
 - Use `TempBridge\uninstall.bat` (Admin) if you want to remove the auto-start entry later